jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 <br> <br> Please feel free to email me with any questions, comments or
 suggestions and I’ll be happy to post them here.
 johannes dot c dot hellmuth at gmail dot com

-Finally, we can look at data we are interested in - the fraction of GFP positive cells in each well.